Updated April 2026

 What does MBI typically cover?

-How much does MBI cost in New Zealand?
+How much does MBI cost in Australia?

 Is MBI worth it for a used car?